How old does my child have to be to start swimming lessons?

 Goggles aren’t compulsory, so this is completely up to you and your child.
 Some children feel more comfortable swimming with goggles than without.
 However, if your child falls into the water by accident, they may not be wearing goggles at the time.
 It is crucial that they are able to put their eyes in the water and swim to safety.
 This is why we don’t use goggles for some exercises in our lessons.

 Is it a good idea to stop swimming over winter?

 The skills and behaviours that are taught in lessons need constant reinforcement throughout the year.
 The risks posed by drowning don’t go away in the cooler parts of the year, and neither should swimming lessons.
-In addition to safety issues, continuing lessons are important to build and reinforce existing skills.
+Continuing lessons over winter also helps to build and reinforce existing swimming skills.
 This is particularly true with children under 5 years whose long-term skill retention and muscle memory are just beginning to develop.
 A break in lessons that stretches over many months will often result in a loss of skills.

 Our pools are maintained at 32 degrees throughout the year, so even when it is cool outside, it is a comfortable, year-round, summer experience inside.
 With a little extra attention, such as keeping children warm and drying them off well when they leave the pool, swimming will stay comfortable and beneficial all year.

 How long will it take for my child to learn how to swim?